 Will your patent be rejected?

-Yes for utility, and probably not for design.
+Almost certainly for a utility patent, and probably not for a design patent.
 Here are statistics on whether your patent will be rejected.

 - A nonprovisional utility patent application has a roughly 90% probability of at least one rejection.